ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

    RateLimit-Reset: 50
 ~~~

-The client MUST NOT assume that all its service-limit will be restored
+The client MUST NOT assume that all its service limit will be restored
 after the moment referenced by RateLimit-Reset field.
 The server MAY arbitrarily alter the RateLimit-Reset field value between subsequent requests
 e.g. in case of resource saturation or to implement sliding window policies.